≡ Menu

 Unfortunately…

-Or fortunately depending on your perspective on the matter, this ship sank leaving two Newfoundland puppies without a home.
-What happened next, ultimately led to the creation of the Chesapeake Bay Retriever because these two Newfoundlands actually turned out to be a couple of great retrievers.
+Or, fortunately, depending on your perspective, this ship sank, leaving two Newfoundland puppies without a home.
+What happened next ultimately led to the creation of the Chesapeake Bay Retriever because these two Newfoundlands turned out to be a couple of excellent retrievers.
+So great that their adopted owner chose to “mix” these two survivors with several other mixed dog breeds, which are believed to include:

 A written account of that fateful incident in 1807 can be found by visiting the American Chesapeake Bay Retrievers Club’s website.